freedomlayer/offset_docs/doc/docs/source/advanced/node.rst

 different type of authentication.

 ``NODE_PORT``` is the public facing listening port of the node.
-Usually you should be able to select any port that you like above 1024 [1]_.
+Usually you should be able to select any port that you like that is larger or equal to 1024 [1]_.

 Next, we create a directory for the node's data, and invoke: